 Some people think of themselves as openhearted; but they cannot be open-hearted if they are closed-minded.
 One who is closed-minded is fixed in their images.
-Images of truth (or images of anything: love, life, religion, one's self, one's relatives, etc.) are born out of EGO, and ego is born out of IGNORANCE.
+Images of truth (or images of anything: love, life, religion, oneself, one's relatives, etc.) are born out of EGO, and ego is born out of IGNORANCE.